rachaelcodes/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 5: January 4, 2016
+**Today's Progress:** Took a break from projects for some CodeWars practice.
+Which didn't go very well.
+Thought I nearly had it, then ended up with the error messages I couldn't parse.

+**Thoughts:** Disappointing day.
+It might be one where it's worth coming back to when I have a bit more knowledge.
+(Or next time I'm at a pair coding session)

+**Next Steps:**
+* Sort out the 'help' box formatting
+* Keep practicing CodeWars (and ask for advice about today's kata)
+* add 'ignore' files [advice](https://help.github.com/articles/ignoring-files/) to landing page; all 'starter' files to the text-editor repo

+**Links to work:** not really worth it for today - it's on my CodeWars page (linked elsewhere)

 ### Day 4: January 3, 2016
 **Today's Progress:** Decided I wanted to use flexbox in the styling-randomizer; used [Flexbox Froggy](http://flexboxfroggy.com/) to learn it; did.
 Found I had a conflict between GitHub and home directory; sorted that.
 Created a help box for the styling-randomizer (looking up HTML5 alternatives to divs), but formatting still a bit horrible.